tinuzz/wp-plugin-trackserver/readme.txt

 2. Configuration of OruxMaps for use with Trackserver / WordPress

 == Changelog ==

+= Unreleased =

+Added:
+* A shortcode attribute named 'arrows', to enable drawing arrows over a track to indicate its direction.
+The implementation is very simple, with a hardcoded arrow sign, but the JS library being used allows for any text to be rendered, so in the future, this functionality may become more flexible and configurable.

+Changed:
+* Updated Leaflet to v1.9.4.
+* Changed max zoom for the map from 18 to 22.

 = v5.0.2 =
 Release date: 05 March 2023